Jaime Herrera Beutler

-Herrera Beutler was one of ten Republicans to vote to impeach Donald Trump after the January 6 United States Capitol attack.
-During Trump's Senate trial, she issued a statement (after both sides had rested their cases) that House Minority Leader Kevin McCarthy had said that he spoke by phone with Trump during the Capitol riot, asking him "to publicly and forcefully call off the riot" and for help with resources to defend the Capitol.
-According to Herrera Beutler, McCarthy said that Trump insisted that the rioters were with Antifa, not his supporters; McCarthy rejected the assertion.
-Her statement, via Twitter, said, "That's when, according to McCarthy, the president said: 'Well, Kevin, I guess these people are more upset about the election than you are.'"
-The next day, lead House Impeachment Manager Jamie Raskin asked the Senate for permission to call Herrera Beutler as a witness.
+Herrera Beutler was one of ten Republicans who voted to impeach Donald Trump after the January 6 United States Capitol attack.
+During Trump's Senate trial, she issued a statement as a witness.
+This prompted a primary challenge from several Republican candidates.
+She was eliminated in the 2022 blanket primary, finishing third, and was succeeded by Democrat Marie Gluesenkamp Perez.

 Early life, education, and early career

 Jaime Lynn Herrera was born in Glendale, California, the daughter of Candice Marie (Rough) and Armando D. Herrera.
 Her father is of Mexican descent, and her mother has English, Irish, Scottish, and German ancestry.
 She was raised in Ridgefield, where her father was a lithographer.
 She was home-schooled through ninth grade, and graduated from Prairie High School, where she played basketball.
 In 2004, Herrera earned a B.A. in communications from the University of Washington.

 Herrera served as an intern in both the Washington State Senate and in Washington, D. C., at the White House Office of Political Affairs.
 In 2004, she was an intern in the office of Washington State Senator Joe Zarelli, who later supported her campaigns.
-She was a senior legislative aide to U.S. Representative Cathy McMorris Rodgers.
+She was a senior legislative aide to U.S. representative Cathy McMorris Rodgers.